adsabs/adsabs.github.io/_includes/_blogcontent/2024-08-01-data-linking-III.md

 3. Where do researchers work who cite my data?
 4. What are the citation and usage metrics for my data?

 Questions like these are relevant for individual researchers, but also for data, repository and mission managers.
-For archival data it will be particularly useful and interesting to use the scholarly network to see the impact it is having and whether it is being used as a stepping stone (Peek ….).
+For archival data it will be particularly useful and interesting to use the scholarly network to see the impact it is having and whether it is being used as a stepping stone ([Peek et al. 2019](https://ui.adsabs.harvard.edu/abs/2019BAAS...51g.105P/abstract)).
 It will also allow the study of trends in Open Science.

 Before going into the specifics of these questions, we will first show some of the more general queries to discover and interact with indexed data products (see table 2).